PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

 Pointer arithmetic is used to move execution of the program to different elements of an array using subtraction and addition of integers on pointers.

-Adding an integer 'n' to a pointer produces a new pointer which points to the array element that is 'n' positions further along in memory.
+Adding an integer 'n' to a pointer produces a new pointer that points to the array element that is 'n' positions further along in memory.

 `````{code_example-start} Pointer Arithmetic
 :label: examplev2
 :class: dropdown
 :nonumber:
 `````
-Examine the following code that demonstrates Pointer Arithmetic.
+Examine the following code that demonstrates Pointer Arithmetic:
 ````{code-cell} c++
 :tags: [remove-output, skip-execution]
 #include <iostream>